 After shifting out of R (Reverse) and into any gear other than P (Park), the image in the navigation screen will remain until the vehicle speed reaches 5 mph (8 km/h), only if the rear camera delay feature is on, or until any navigation radio button is pressed.

-Note: The default setting for the rear camera delay is off.
-Press the "Settings" button found on the navigation screen to set the rear camera delay feature to on or off.
-Refer to the Navigation System supplement for more information.
+Note: The default setting for the camera delay is off.
+Press the "Settings" button found on the navigation screen (if equipped) to set the camera delay feature to on or off.